- Derek Dellinger

-The “wild” part of wild ales refers to that residual yeast left in each batch.
+The ''wild'' part of wild ales refers to the native, naturally occurring mixed culture that the Watsons cultivate from their own raw honey.
 The fermentation process actually continues after bottling: residual sugars combined with yeast allow for carbonation to occur right in the bottle, a process known as bottle conditioning.

 Thanks to good planning, when Plan Bee reopened for onsite tastings the second week of June, the Watsons were able to pour a slew of aged farmhouse and wild ales, some of which have been aging for three years.
 One such vintage, Beekeeper, was aged in oak.
 Comb 2019, the most recent addition to Plan Bee's barrel blend series, spent time in both red and white wine barrels.
 The bright-orange Fuggle draws inspiration from Belgian saisons and British barleywines.
 Pepper features the fiery zing of ghost peppers, thai chilis, habaneros, and over a dozen other hot peppers grown on the farm.